Madison Metro Bus Pass

 Get a Bus Pass

-Students who are taking non-degree classes OR registered for all online classes may purchase a bus pass for the Fall 2021 semester.
+Spring 2022 bus passes are now available for pickup in person at the Truax and Goodman South campuses.
+These passes are valid from January 1st, 2022 through May 20th, 2022.
+Students who are taking non-degree classes OR registered for all online classes may purchase a bus pass for the Spring 2022 semester.
 The cost is $50, which may be paid at the Truax Student Life office B1260 or the Goodman South front desk during open hours.Policies

 Lost Bus Pass